How to get from Paris to Strasbourg by train, bus or flight.

-There are 3 ways to travel from Paris to Strasbourg including taking a flight, bus or train.
+There are 2 travel options from Paris to Strasbourg: bus or train.

-This is compared to other ways of getting to Strasbourg:
+This is compared to other ways of getting from Paris to Strasbourg:

-The fastest way to get to Strasbourg from Paris is by train with an average travel time of 1 h 46 min.
+The fastest way from Paris to Strasbourg is by train with an average journey time of 1 h 45 min.

-Other travel options to Strasbourg can usually take longer:
+There are alternative travel options to Strasbourg that take longer:

 The average frequency per day from Paris to Strasbourg is:

-However, we recommend checking specific travel dates for your journey to Strasbourg from Paris as scheduled services by flight, bus or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between Paris and Strasbourg as scheduled services by bus or train can vary by season or day of the week.

-These are the most popular departure and arrival points when traveling from Paris to Strasbourg:
+These are the most popular departure and arrival points from Paris to Strasbourg:

-Yes, there are direct services available from Paris to Strasbourg with the following travel companies:
+Yes, there are direct routes from Paris to Strasbourg with the following travel companies:

-Direct services tend to save you time and add more convenience in getting you to Strasbourg as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets to Strasbourg from Paris.
+Direct services to Strasbourg tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your trip.